Asthma and My Allergic Reaction to a Bug Bite

 Her response was “holy crap!” followed by “I would say spider-ish”, in response to my question of what bit me?
 She also felt like this seemed a bit abnormal for a usual spider bite but, hey, neither of us are doctors!

-Allergic reaction to a bug bite
+Asthma and a bug bite allergy

 Since writing this, I happened to see my doctor.
 I still have no idea what bit me — neither did she, given she is a doctor and not a naturalist or whatever.
 She, too, said it looked like an allergic reaction, potentially to a bug bite.
 Either way, lesson learned and I’m now properly stocked up on Benadryl and Benadryl spray (given I could not find hydrocortisone at the one store I was going to that day!)… just in case.